nectar-cash/searcher-info/README.md

 ---

-A successful bid will contain both the MEV transaction and the bid amount.
+A successful bid will contain both your MEV transaction and the bid amount.
 Send to us a JSON-RPC 2.0 request with the method name `nectar_bidTransaction`.
 There should be a `data` parameter which contains both the original transaction `hash` and the complete transaction `tx` you wish to submit (including signature).
 There should also be a `bid` parameter which is the ETH price in wei you are willing to pay to have this transaction executed.

 <details>
   <summary>Example</summary>